MihailCosmin/monkeyshot/README.md

 # Installation

 1. You can use the built installer.
-See releases
+See <a href="https://github.com/MihailCosmin/monkeyshot/releases">releases</a>

 2. Build it yourself.
 You can run the build_exe.bat to build it.